 STEP 6: With illness or addiction assessed, with a remedial plan in progress, and with food in their refrigerator, only now can clear and long-term thinking take place.
 And only a few days have passed since these problems were made known to you!
 That makes perfect sense, because all explosions are the worst at their beginning.

 Expect money to enter the picture again here.
 If you are disposed to assisting, PLEASE, trust your friend to help himself.
-Don’t micro-manage financial needs!
+Don’t micro-mamage financial needs.
 This is your friend, not a child.
-He could use some confidence right now.
-Tell him you believe in him.
-Do not set terms, as THERE ARE NO TERMS AMONG FRIENDS.
+S/he could use some confidence right now.
+Tell your friend that you believe in them.
+Do not set terms.
+THERE ARE NO TERMS AMONG FRIENDS.
 Set a limit if needed, but keep that to yourself.
-Your friend will later strive to live up to your trust.
+Your friend will strive to live up to your trust.
 That’s how you became friends in the first place.

-STEP 7: It’s time now to share this crisis with mutual friends, but maintain a disposition of Empathy.
-Never devolve into the betrayal of GOSSIP.
-Identify and expel all disinterested parties.
-Don’t be surprised if the first person you expected to help is the first person to turn their back.
-We reveal ourselves in these moments, when Decency requires not only our words, but our actions.
-What was never what we thought it was cannot be determined without hardship.
-It’s not for you to judge these individuals.
+STEP 7: It’s time now to share this crisis with mutual friends, but maintain a disposition of unwavering Empathy.
+Never devolve into the betrayal of gossip.
+Identify and gently expel all disinterested parties.
+Don’t be surprised if the first person you expected to help is also the first person to turn their back.
+We reveal ourselves in these moments, when decency requires not only our words, but our actions.
+It’s not for us to judge these individuals.
 Perhaps their own, unseen hardships have intruded.
 Their choice of abandonment may one day haunt them.
 Move on.